epelic/ESP32-AM-transmitter/README.md

 GPIO27 is not an antenna-ready RF output.
 Use a dummy load, very weak coupling, proper attenuation, and suitable RF filtering.
 Do not connect an antenna directly.
-Radio emissions are regulated: perform tests in a shielded setup and do not radiate without the required authorization.
+Radio emissions are regulated: perform tests in a shielded setup and do not radiate without the required authorization.In addition, the quality is very poor, as it picks up considerable noise from the ESP32.
+This was entirely done just to test whether the ESP32 was also capable of transmission.

 ## Status